autowarefoundation/autoware.universe/control/mpc_lateral_controller/README.md

 `/control/trajectory_follower/lateral/diagnostic`:
 The signals in this topic evaluate the quality of MPC.

-Some commonly used signal are listed below:
+Some commonly used signals are listed below:

 | The signal                                                     | Number |
 | :------------------------------------------------------------- | :----- |